pavyedav/manta/README.md

 export LD_LIBRARY_PATH=/usr/local/cuda-9.0/lib64:$LD_LIBRARY_PATH
 ```

-In Linux you can also add those `export`statements lines at the end of your user's `~/.bashrc` to
+You can also add the `export` lines at the end of your user's `~/.bashrc` to
-avoid re-entering them on each session.
+avoid re-entering them in each session.

-Clone in your home directory with:
+Clone the repo in your home directory with:
 ```bash
 git clone git@github.com:udst/manta.git ~/manta && cd ~/manta
 ```

-(If necessary checkout a different branch than master (`maintenance` for instance):
+(If necessary, you can checkout a different branch than master (`edge_speeds_over_time` for instance):
 ```bash
 git checkout edge_speeds_over_time
 ```)